-- S_i reluctance of the air path across i-phase windings, H-1; - S{ij} reluctance of the toroid between i and j-phase windings, H-1.
+S_i - reluctance of the air path across i-phase windings, H-1;

+S{ij} - reluctance of the toroid between i- and j-phase windings, H-1.

-For the further non-linear analysis of the coupled inductor behaviour in converter under different ultimate operation conditions, a B-H (magnetization) curve of N87 ferrite is combined with the toroid dimensions.
-Considering a linear dependency between the reluctance and the magnetic field strength, the resultant magnetic flux dependency on magnetomotive force has been derived and depicted in Fig. 2.3.
+For the further non-linear analysis of the coupled inductor behaviour in converter under different ultimate operation conditions, a B-H (magnetization) curve of N87 ferrite has been is combined with the toroid dimensions.
+The different mathematical models have been derived to express the non-linear dependence between the magnetic flux density B and the magnetic field strength H and shown in (Fig.2.3) by means of the B-H curve.